 SAT1 (Spermidine/Spermine N1-Acetyltransferase 1) is a Protein Coding gene.
 Diseases associated with SAT1 include keratosis follicularis spinulosa decalvans, x-linked and keratosis follicularis spinulosa decalvans.
-Among its related pathways are Metabolism and Viral mRNA Translation.
+Among its related pathways are Arginine and proline metabolism and Metabolism.
 GO annotations related to this gene include N-acetyltransferase activity and spermidine binding.
 An important paralog of this gene is SATL1.

 UniProtKB/Swiss-Prot for SAT1 Gene